USS Kearsarge (BB-5): Inter-war period

 Between 29 May and 29 August 1919, Kearsarge trained United States Naval Academy midshipmen in the Caribbean.
-Kearsarge sailed from Annapolis, Maryland to the Philadelphia Navy Yard, where she decommissioned on either 10 May or 18 May 1920.
+Kearsarge sailed from Annapolis, Maryland, to the Philadelphia Navy Yard, where she decommissioned on either 10 May or 18 May 1920.

 Kearsarge was converted into a crane ship, and was given hull classification symbol IX-16 on 17 July 1920, but it was changed to AB-1 on 5 August.
 Her turrets, superstructure, and armor were removed, and were replaced by a large revolving crane with a lifting capacity of 250 tons (230 tonnes), as well as 10 ft blisters, which improved her stability.
-The crane ship was utilized often over the next 20 years, including the raising of in 1939.
+The crane ship was utilized often over the next 20 years, including the raising of the submarine in 1939.